A guide to writing a Board Cover Letter

 Including it in the body of your email when submitting your application can be a valuable way to introduce yourself, leave a lasting impression, and differentiate yourself from other candidates.

-A compelling board cover letter should include these five distinct paragraphs.
+To produce a compelling board cover letter, you should include these five distinct paragraphs.

 Paragraph 1

-The opening paragraph should focus on expressing your enthusiasm and passion for the board position, the organization, and its purpose.
-Those reading your board cover letter do not want to read general information about the organization, where you saw the job advertisement or the details of the board role you are applying for.
+The opening paragraph should focus on your enthusiasm and passion for the board position, the organization, and its purpose.
+Those reading your board cover letter don’t want to read about the organization, where you saw the role advertisement or the details of the board role you are applying for.

-You should be well-prepared with unique information, contacts, and knowledge based on your research and engagement with the organization, sector, and industry.
+With your research findings, you should be well-prepared with unique information, contacts, and knowledge about the organization, sector, and industry.
 The key is to consolidate this information into a statement that effectively communicates how you can help.

-A strong opening paragraph should instantly grab the reader’s attention and showcase positive qualities like enthusiasm, capability, intelligence, and connectedness.
-Assuming you’ve done your research, you should articulate that you understand the board and the organization’s challenges and needs.
-This, in turn, provides evidence and comfort to the Chair that you are less of a risk.
+A strong opening paragraph should instantly grab the reader’s attention and showcase your positive qualities, such as enthusiasm, capability, intelligence, and connectedness.
+Assuming you’ve done your research, you should articulate that you understand the board’s and the organization’s challenges and needs.
+This, in turn, provides the Chair with evidence and comfort that you are less of a risk.

 Paragraph 2